e-n-f/wchar-clarification-request/README.md

 * Defining `c32at`, `c32step`, and `c32after` character iteration functions that operate as idiomatic equivalents to `*cp`, `cp++`/`*cp++`, and `*++cp`.
 * Systematically referring to `char` objects as "bytes" rather than "characters" throughout the standard.

+## What's wrong with I/O?

+The very fact that `printf("%ls", …)` and `wprintf("%s", …)` exist indicate that it is possible to write wide strings to narrow streams, and vice versa, but these operations appear to be forbidden.

+Even if a programmer is extremely disciplined and avoids mixing character widths within their own program, it is difficult to control what other libraries will do.
+In particular, many libraries will write to `stderr` assuming it is a narrow stream.
+It is therefore difficult for a program to know that it can safely write wide strings to `stderr`.

+A reasonable behavior for output would be that it is always OK to write either bytes or wide characters to a stream if its internal `mbstate_t` is in the initial state, and that the internal `mbstate_t` will always be left in the initial state after writing a wide or narrow newline.

 ## Or should it be a structured type?

 Should code points actually be: